-Building and Construction General On-site Award 2016
+Building and Construction General On-site Award 20XX

-This exposure draft has been prepared by staff of the Fair Work Commission based on the Building and Construction General On-site Award 2010 (the Building award) as at 20 May 2016.
-This exposure draft does not seek to amend any entitlements under the Building award but has been prepared to address some of the structural issues identified in modern awards.
+This exposure draft has been prepared by staff of the Fair Work Commission based on the Building and Construction General On-site Award 2010 (the Building Award) as at 20 May 2016 and incorporates award updates up to 6 October 2020.
+This exposure draft does not seek to amend any entitlements under the Building Award.
+Instead, it has been prepared to address some of the structural issues identified in modern awards.

-The review of this award in accordance with s.156 of the Fair Work Act 2009 is being dealt with in matter AM2014/260.
-Additionally a number of common issues are being dealt with by the Commission which may affect this award.
-Transitional provisions have not been included in this exposure draft pending the outcome of the review.
+The review of this award in accordance with section 156 of the Fair Work Act 2009 is being dealt with in matter AM2014/260.
+Additionally, a number of common issues are being dealt with by the Commission which may affect this award.
+Some transitional provisions have been deleted as a result of decisions made during the review.